NuwangaHerath/gRPC-Based-Event-Handler/README.md

 Follow [this](https://grpc.io/docs/) documentation to implement a gRPC server in any preferred gRPC supported language.

-You can find sample gRPC servers for Custom Event Handler from the below table.
+You can find sample gRPC servers from the below table.

 | Language | Link |
 | ------ | ------ |